Carreau/phd-dissertation/parts/part3.rst

 ************************
 ..
 2

-To probe the actin network we trap an actin-bead with a growing actin-network and a probe-bead using time-shared optical trap :ref:`...`,  and measure force on the actin-bead using a QPD placed in the back focal plane of the condenser :ref:`...`.
+To probe the actin network we trap an actin-bead with a growing actin-network and a probe-bead using time-shared optical trap :ref:`...`,  and measure force on the actin-bead using a QPD placed in the back focal plane of the condenser (:ref:`material and methods <m_et_m>`).

-To avoid systematic error of force measurement on displacing trap, all the force recording are  made on the static bead.
-In our case on the actin bead.
+To avoid systematic error of force measurement on moving traps, all the force recording are  made on the static bead, which is in our case on the actin bead.

-The indentation is a three step process :num:`Fig #figindent-time` we describe hereafter and in :ref:`material and methods`
+The indentation is a three step process (:num:`Fig #figindent-time`):

     - Approach phase at constant velocity 10µm/sec unless precised otherwise
-    - Resting or relaxation phase of 3 second during which both trap are static
+    - Relaxation phase of 3 second during which both traps remain static
-    - Retraction phase in which the probe trap move toward its initial position at 10µm/sec.
+    - Retraction phase in which the probe trap move towards its initial position at 10µm/sec.

 Approach Phase